MerginMaps/docs/src/migrate/qfield/index.md

 1. QField is built around modes.
 There is not such concept in <MainPlatformName />
 2. Both platforms support almost the same set of supported formats via QGIS data providers and GDAL.
 Read all formats supported by <MainPlatformName /> [here](../../gis/supported_formats/index.md)
-3. <MobileAppName /> offers preview panel - read [here](../../tutorials/further-project-customisation/index.md) how to use it
+3. You can use preview panel in <MobileAppName />,see [how to setup it](../../tutorials/further-project-customisation/index.md) how to use it

 If you cannot find some feature in the <MobileAppName />, check our <WishListLink />